-

 How visible and mature are discussions in business around reducing carbon emissions; and how much support is being given from a political and regulatory perspective to this area (including energy efficiency)?

-New Zealand was one of the first jurisdictions globally to introduce mandatory climate-related disclosures.
-Under this regime, 170 of New Zealand’s listed issuers and financial institutions are required to report publicly on matters relating to their climate-related risks and opportunities for financial periods ending on or after 1 January 2023.
+A major contributor to this increase in maturity has been the implementation of the mandatory climate-related disclosures regime.
+Under this regime, approximately 170 of New Zealand’s large listed issuers and financial institutions (“Climate Reporting Entities“) are required to report publicly on matters relating to their climate-related risks and opportunities on an annual basis.
 The disclosure requirements are comprehensive and require an organisation to disclose (among other things) their greenhouse gas emissions, their targets for managing climate-related risks and opportunities and their transition plans.

 In relation to political and regulatory support, New Zealand has a settled regulatory framework for climate change mitigation, embedded in the CCRA.
-This legislation sets domestic emissions reduction targets and requires the New Zealand government to put in place emissions budgets and emissions reduction plans.
-The independent Climate Change Commission also plays a critical role in advising the New Zealand government on the levels at which emissions budgets should be set and the policy direction needed in an emissions reduction plan to meet these budgets.
-The CCRA was passed with cross-party support and both major political parties have expressed their commitment to New Zealand’s 2050 net zero target.
+Amongst other things, this legislation sets domestic emissions reduction targets and requires the Government to put in place emissions budgets and emissions reduction plans.
+It also establishes the Emissions Trading Scheme, which is the main policy tool and a key form of regulatory and political support for driving national reductions in emissions.
+The independent CC Commission, which was established by the CCRA, also plays a critical role in advising Government on the levels at which emissions budgets should be set and the policy direction needed in an emissions reduction plan to meet these budgets.
+The CCRA generally enjoys cross-party support from New Zealand’s major political parties.

-In relation to energy efficiency, the previous Labour Government had consulted on proposals to make it mandatory for new and existing public, industrial and large-scale residential buildings to hold energy performance ratings.
-Its proposals also included requiring those intending to undertake certain building or demolition work to have a waste minimisation plan and changing the principles and purposes of the Building Act 2004, to clarify that climate change is a key consideration.
-These changes have not to date been introduced and their status is unclear following the election of the Coalition Government in late 2023.
-In addition, most public sector agencies in New Zealand are subject to the Carbon Neutral Government Programme, which aims to reduce emissions by requiring all government agencies entering a new lease or renewing an existing lease to target a NABERSNZ rating above 5 stars and achieve a minimum of 4 stars.
+Most public sector agencies in New Zealand are subject to the Carbon Neutral Government Programme, which aims to reduce emissions by requiring all government agencies entering a new lease or renewing an existing lease to target a NABERSNZ rating above 5 stars and achieve a minimum of 4 stars.
 The ratings must also be publicly disclosed.
 NABERSNZ is New Zealand’s adaptation of the National Australian Built Environmental Rating System, a six-star rating tool that measures the energy efficiency of commercial buildings once they are occupied and operating for a year or more.
-As the New Zealand government is a significant property owner and tenant in New Zealand, these requirements are driving market improvements in energy efficiency in buildings.
+As the Government is a significant property owner and tenant in New Zealand, these requirements are driving market improvements in energy efficiency in buildings.

 -

 How are rights to explore/set up or transfer renewable energy projects, such as solar or wind farms, granted?
-How do these differ based on the source of energy, i.e. solar, wind (on and offshore), nuclear, carbon capture, hydrogen, CHP, hydropower, geothermal and biomass?
+How do these differ based on the source of energy, i.e. solar, wind (on and offshore), nuclear, carbon capture, hydrogen, CHP, hydropower, geothermal; biomass; battery energy storage systems (BESS) and biomethane?

 Broadly, the right to develop an onshore renewable energy project (such as a solar or onshore wind project) in New Zealand must be secured privately through the acquisition of relevant rights to the land on which the proposed project is to be situated.
 The key initial step for a developer is typically to secure an option to enter into (or acquire) the relevant land rights that will ultimately support the construction and operation of the project over its expected life (eg a lease or, depending on the project, easement rights).
 A license to enter into the land and conduct feasibility studies prior to the exercise of such option is usually sought.
 Such rights are privately negotiated between the developer and the landowner (if the land is not already owned by the developer).